May 8, 2026

 • Quick Ticket Creation: You can turn Slack chats into Freshservice tickets with a simple command (like typing "/freshservice-ticket").
 This means you can log issues fast without switching apps.

-• Real-Time Updates: Important ticket updates pop up right in Slack channels, so everyone stays in the loop without constantly checking Freshservice.
+• Real-Time Updates: Important ticket updates appear directly in Slack channels, so everyone stays in the loop without constantly checking Freshservice.

 Getting More Done: